-- 1. Review course prerequisites to ensure they are academically justified and provide students with appropriate course selection guidance through academic advising. - 2.
-Better align the programme with international practice regarding its overall duration and its set of required courses. - 3.
+- 1. Review course prerequisites to ensure that they are academically justified and provide students with appropriate course selection guidance through academic advising. - 2.
+Better align the Bachelor of Science in Informatics Engineering programme with international practice regarding its overall duration and its set of required courses. - 3.
 Take previous students' performance and progression into consideration when reviewing the programme's admission policy. - 4.
-Expedite the implementation of all maintenance and renovation plans that would facilitate mobility and accessibility for the physically disabled and any other special needs individuals
+Expedite the implementation of all maintenance and renovation plans that would facilitate mobility and accessibility for the physically disabled and any other special needs individuals.

 - 5. Review and develop the mechanisms in place for the evaluation of the effectiveness of the programme's external moderation, to ensure the adoption of more detailed and meticulous external moderation of assessments. - 6.
-Carefully review the industrial attachment course in terms of when and how it is offered, to ensure that students are able to attain the learning outcomes effectively and efficiently. - 7.
+Carefully review the 'Industrial Attachment' course in terms of when and how it is offered, to ensure that students are able to attain the learning outcomes effectively and efficiently. - 7.
 Investigate ways of improving students' progression rates.